Lina Basquette

-Basquette also was noted for her several marriages, including her first, to the much older noted producer, Sam Warner, founder of Warner Bros. film studio.
+Basquette also was noted for her several marriages, including her first, to the much older noted producer, Sam Warner, a co-founder of Warner Bros. film studio.
 When her film career declined, she returned for a period to dancing and stage performances.
 After she retired from the entertainment world, in 1947 Basquette moved to Bucks County, Pennsylvania, where she became a noted breeder of Great Danes; her dogs won numerous professional show prizes.
 She wrote several books on dog breeding as well.
 Later living in West Virginia, she also served as a judge for the American Kennel Club, and wrote a column.

 Early years

-Basquette was born in April 19, 1907 as Lena Copeland Baskette, to parents Frank E. Baskette, a drugstore owner, and his wife Gladys Lee (née Rosenberg) Baskette in San Mateo, California.
+Basquette was born on April 19, 1907, as Lena Copeland Baskette, to parents Frank E. Baskette, a drugstore owner, and his wife Gladys Lee (née Rosenberg) Baskette in San Mateo, California.
 She began dancing as a child.
 A Victor Talking Machine Company representative saw her dancing to a record in her father's store.
 He hired her at the age of eight (through her parents) to advertise Victrolas at the 1915 Panama–Pacific International Exposition, held in San Francisco.
 Basquette later began studying ballet.

 Baskette secured her first film contract at the age of nine in 1916 with Universal Studios in Los Angeles for the silent film series Lena Baskette Featurettes.
 Shortly after she was signed with Universal, her father Frank Baskette committed suicide.
 Baskette later blamed her father's death on her mother's ambition for fame and fortune.

 Within a year, Gladys Baskette married dance director Ernest Belcher.
 Their daughter Marjorie Belcher, half-sister to Lina, was born in 1919 in Los Angeles, where the family was then living.
 Marjorie became a dancer and choreographer known as Marge Champion.

 Career

 Early success

 In 1923, Baskette and her mother traveled across the country by train to New York City, so that the girl could audition for John Murray Anderson.
 Anderson urged her to change the spelling of her surname from "Baskette" to "Basquette".
 Producer Charles Dillingham changed the spelling of her first name from "Lena" to "Lina" saying, "Lena is a cook, Lina is an artiste."

 Before she could sign with Anderson, Florenz Ziegfeld cast the 16-year-old Basquette in his Ziegfeld Follies and cast her as a featured dancer.
 The Follies producers officially dubbed her "America's Prima Ballerina."
 The girl gained notice from Russian prima ballerina Anna Pavlova, who wanted to mentor her in classical ballet.
-Her mother Gladys Baskette decided that a career as a ballerina would not yield enough money and turned down Pavolva's offer.
+Her mother Gladys Baskette decided that a career as a ballerina would not yield enough money and turned down Pavlova's offer.
 Basquette later said "I dreamed of being in a ballet company and it broke my heart."